AffraAB/lesson25-git-testing-branches/README.md

 This is a new readme

 Adding some lines to this
 so that it looks different.
+This will create a conflict.